27 Top-Rated Bucket List Destinations

 Set upon jagged cliffs jutting out from the most turquoise of seas, Santorini's towns are flanked by narrow, winding streets and terraced homes that butt into each other at all angles.
 Walking through the area, you may find yourself unwittingly tramping upon someone's roof.

-- Read More: Top-Rated Tourist Attractions on Santorini
+- Read More: Best Beaches in Santorini

 8. Bali, Indonesia